Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Compute optimized
 - Memory optimized

 **Explanation:**
-"Network optimized" is correct.
-There is no official "network optimized" instance family.
+Network optimized is correct.
+There is no official network optimized instance family.
-"Storage optimized," "Compute optimized," and "Memory optimized" are all official EC2 instance types.
+Storage optimized, Compute optimized, and Memory optimized are all official EC2 instance types.

 ---